dibsonthis/Vortex/README.md

 For example, if we wanted automatically increment variable y whenever variable x changes, we could use the onChange hook to do so:

+## Notice: Since the release ov Vortex v2, a lot of the documentation below is outdated and will be revamped soon.

 ```go
 var x = 0
 var y = 0